0333 344 2126 user My account 0 Basket

 If you wish to volunteer in a school setting, college or any other educational setting, it is best to contact the organisation directly.

-Many welcome volunteers, but may expect for them to pay for their own DBS check to ensure they are safe to work with children.
+Many welcome volunteers, and some may ask you to fund your own DBS check to ensure you are safe to work with children, although a growing number of schools now cover this cost themselves.

 Finding a voluntary placement should not be difficult for a competent TA or those who are working towards an accredited certification/qualification.